vpasias/maas-one/README.md

 SSH to the KVM host with agent forwarding enabled.
 Forward your usual personal keys.

-    ssh -A <kvm-host>
     git clone https://github.com/vpasias/maas-one

-## Install the software

-> **Important**: The Ubuntu release & architecture that you want to use for the MAAS host must correspond to this line in `install-software.sh`:
-  `sudo uvt-simplestreams-libvirt sync release=<XXX> arch=<XXX>`.
-  The release will be stated in step 'Create the MAAS host and server'.

-Install the software on the KVM host:

-    cd ~/maas-one
-    ./install-software.sh

 ## Set up the environment